impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 bats: /Users/myusername/Workspace/OpenSource/rbenv/test/test does not exist
 ```

-I notice the `/rbenv/test/test` filepath, which I’m not surprised doesn’t exist.
-I wonder if it’s assuming that I’m running the `run` file from the root directory, and is therefore looking for the `/test` subdirectory in whichever directory it’s currently in.
+I notice the `/rbenv/test/test` filepath, which I'm not surprised doesn't exist.
+I wonder if it's assuming that I'm running the `run` file from the root directory, and is therefore looking for the `/test` subdirectory in whichever directory it's currently in.
 I `cd..` and re-run `./test/run`, and this works:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-14mar2023-836am.png" width="70%" style="border: 1px solid black; padding: 0.5em">